Simplifying data access: Unifying 3 endpoint products into 1

 User stories

 The full story map exposed 20+ user needs across three services.
-This gave the team a shared view of the full scope and allow us to draw launch boundary.
+This gave the team a shared view of the full scope and let us draw the launch boundary.

 User flows